DamesMakingGames/manual/manual/index.md

 tags: ["info", "community-manual"]
 ---

+> “But we are a play community, and playing the way we do, for fun, for everyone’s fun, in public – our fun little community becomes something else.
+To those who want to be seen as people who embrace life, embrace each other, embrace spontaneity, freedom, laughter; we are an alternative.
+An invitation.
+We play as if the game isn’t important.
+The rules aren’t important.
+As if _the only really important thing is each other_.” – Bernie DeKoven

 ## So, why are you here?

 People join DMG for lots of different reasons.
 Here are a few of the kinds of people who are part of this organization: